Quadrifolium/TFinMedia/en-GB/20140606 成都商报(Chengdu Economic Daily).md

 When our reporter was getting out of the school, some fans were eagerly staring into the yard.
 Xiao Rou(pseudonym), who is about to graduate from senior middle school, liked WANG Jun-kai for years, "Karry(WANG Jun-kai) liked this beef noodle café before, but likes the nearby rice noodle café now."
-The keeper of the beef noodle café told us that he had posted a back view of WANG Jun-kai eating at his café on Weibo, which was forwarded over 3,000 times, many fans outside Chongqing came here after that.
+The keeper of the beef noodle café told us that he had posted a back view of WANG Jun-kai eating at his café on Weibo, which was reposted over 3,000 times, many fans outside Chongqing came here after that.

 To make WANG Jun-kai eat well, the fan even worked in the rice noodle café for free.
 "I serve guests or wash dishes, about one hour per day."